§ 1 Scope of Application

 (2) The agreed delivery period shall commence on the date of consummation of the contract, however not before the date on which we have received all documents to be provided by the Business Partner as well as any agreed advance payment.
 An agreed delivery period is deemed to have been met if, by the point in time of its expiration, we have forwarded the goods from our works or said goods are ready but not able to be forwarded.

 (3) If a deadline agreed as binding cannot be met for reasons for which we are not responsible (unavailability of goods or services from suppliers, force majeure, etc.), the Business Partner shall be notified of this without delay and informed at the same time of the anticipated new delivery period.
-Said unavailability of goods or services in this sense shall include non-timely or defaulted delivery of goods or services in cases in which we have ordered said goods or services by way of a congruent supply agreement entered into prior to receipt of the Business Partner’s order, cases for which neither we nor our suppliers are responsible and cases in which we are not obligated to effect procurement.
+As case of non-availability of the goods in this sense is in particular the untimely self-delivery by suppliers, if a congruent hedging transaction was concluded, neither Schneider Diamantwerkzeuge nor its suppliers are at fault or Schneider Diamantwerkzeuge is not obliged to procure in the individual case.
 Should the goods or services still be not available within said new delivery period, we shall be entitled to withdraw from the contract in whole or in part and shall in that case promptly reimburse the Business Partner for the corresponding counter-performance rendered.

 (4) Occurrence of default in delivery is determined in accordance with the statutory provisions.
 In any case, however, the Business Partner shall send a reminder notice and set a reasonable grace period for supplementary performance.
 In the event said grace period expires to no avail, the Business Partner shall at his volition be entitled to withdraw from the entire contract or from that part of the contract which remains unfulfilled.